survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 If the hashes webpack generates change, then the manifest changes as well.
 As a result, the contents of the vendor bundle change, and become invalidated.
 The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the *index.html* of the project.

-T> To understand how a manifest is generated in detail, [read the technical explanation at Stack Overflow](https://stackoverflow.com/questions/39548175/can-someone-explain-webpacks-commonschunkplugin/39600793).

-{pagebreak}

 ## Extracting a Manifest

 Most of the work was done already when `extractBundles` was set up in the *Bundle Splitting* chapter.
 To extract the manifest, a single change is required to capture the remaining code which contains webpack bootstrap: